anpythomas/booggle-chartjs/README.md

 - Offers extensive customization options for chart appearance and behavior.
 - Enables responsive charts that adapt to different screen sizes.

-## Use: This will enhance a currently deployed site which provided whiskey collectors with up-to-the-minute pricing data
+## Use: This will enhance a currently deployed site that provides whiskey collectors with up-to-the-minute pricing data.
 https://www.booggle-finance.com

 Contributions to this project are welcome.
 To contribute, please follow these steps: